 At Heronsgate, we regularly update our corridor displays to reflect the breadth and depth of learning that happens in school.
-Please browse through the photos in the gallery below to get a taste of all that’s been going on this Spring term!
+Please browse through the photos in the gallery below to get a taste of all that’s been going on this Autumn term!

 This summer term, Year 1’s topic was The Beach.
 We have looked at and compared the geographical features of beaches here in the UK as well as those in other countries too.
 The beach has historically been a popular family destination and this gave us the opportunity to explore how the clothes, entertainment and appearance of beaches have changed over time.

 On Tuesday the 3rd of July all of Year 1 had the opportunity to experience a Typical British Day Out at the Seaside.
 We put on our socks and sandals, brought our buckets and spades, built sand castles and went for a paddle.
 The only thing not in-keeping was the weather which (although windy) was absolutely fantastic!

 A great time was had by all.
 Many thanks as always to all our parents for their donations and support on the day: we couldn’t do it without you!

 On Friday 29th June 2018, Year 4 went on a trip to a borough-wide sports day called Sportathon!
 They were loads of activities for them to try, such as long jump, javelin, hockey, netball, golf, and even wheel chair racing.
 Everyone gave it their all and even though we didn’t come home with a medal the children performed amazingly and had a great day.